CliveIMPISA/SentimentIntensityScale/README.md

 # Carpinion
-This is a project in partial fulfillment of the course Text Mining
+This is a project in partial fulfillment of the course Text Mining.